 Volume buttons are not exposed through VrApi interfaces.

 Back button presses are of three types: long-press, short-press, and aborted long-press.

 Short-press back button behavior is determined by the application.
 It is typically (but not necessarily) treated as a generic back action appropriate to the application’s current state.

 Back actions usually prompt apps to navigate one level up in an interface hierarchy.
 For example, a short-press on the back button may bring up the application’s menu.
 In another application, a short-press may act as a generic back navigation in the UI hierarchy until the root is reached, at which point it may bring up an application-specific menu, or enter the Quit Confirmation dialog, allowing the user to exit the application.

 In applications built with Unity, if no satisfactory stateful condition is identified by the application, the short-press opens the Quit Confirmation dialog allowing the user to exit the app and return to Oculus Home.
-Applications built with other engines must implement this handling - see the VrCubeWorld_NativeActivity sample for an example.
+Applications built with other engines must implement this handling.

 An aborted long-press results in no action, and when a timer is being shown cancels the timer.